bhargavaganti/SmartJobs-JobDataServer/dev/readme.md

 # Development Files

-Contains the files used to restart the server if it isn't running and to store and update the database.
+Contains the files used to create the server as a service and to store and update the database.

+**Note:** If necessary, change the paths in `.cmd` file is located.

-## Running the server
+## Start the server as a service

-The file `run-server.cmd` checks if the server is down and restarts it.
-Used to automatically check if the server is running (task scheduler).
+This are the instructions how to run the server as a service using nssm.
+This will watch the service and if the service (server) stops working it will automatically restart the service.

+**Perequisites:** nssm must be found in the system path.
+The program can be [downloaded here.](https://nssm.cc/download) Add the path to the system environments.

+Once the nssm folder is in the system environments path, run CreateService.cmd in the Command Prompt run as Administrator.
+This will make the server service under the name "Job Data Server Service".

 ## Updating the database

-File `ping-update.cmd` updates the database on the server.
+File `UpdateDatabase.cmd` updates the database on the server.
 It calls the corresponding paths in the API to manually store and update the database.
 If the server is down, it waits 5 minutes and checks again if the server is running.
+Add it to task scheduler.

 ### Request files

-The files `ping-restartbase.js` and `ping-update.js` are helper scripts that store and update the database.
+Files `restartBase.js` and `updateDatabase.js` are helper scripts that store and update the database.

-**Note:** If necessary, change the path where the `.cmd` file is located.